Warzoneiskey1/car-sales-python/README.md

 ### Sample output
 ![Top 10 Models](top_models.png) *(image will appear when you run the notebook)*

-Built in February 2026 while learning Python full-time at Mauvin Data Technology, Lagos.
+Built in December 2025 while learning Python full-time at Mauvin Data Technology, Lagos.

 Ready to clean your data too?
 Message me on Upwork!